adriaanbd/data-structures-and-algorithms/Notes/Trees/binary_search_tree.md

 ###  Insert

+Still `O(log n)`.
 If we would like to insert the number 2, the insert operation is a search operation for either a leaf node or a node with only one child.
 The algorithm would go something like this:

 1. Visit the root note.
 2. Since two (2) is less than eight (8), visit its left child.